ucl-cssb/cneta/README.md

 > bash run-svtreemcmc.sh
 ```

-The most recent Mac switched to zsh.
+The most recent Mac switches to zsh.
 In that case, please replace `bash` with `zsh` in the commands above.